-Profilen thread is made of polytetrafluoroethylene (PTFE) and also features properties that repel dirt and water and it is self-cleaning.
-Profilen is available in two colors on 4 oz. or 8 oz. cones and the thread size is comparable to a V-92 thread.
-Profilen thread is softer than other lifetime threads, which makes it easier to sew properly.
-We highly recommend Profilen thread for use in oscillating hook sewing machines like the Sailrite Ultrafeed.
+Sailrite® Lifetime Thread (formerly Profilen®) is made of polytetrafluoroethylene (PTFE) and also features properties that repel dirt and water and it is self-cleaning.
+Sailrite Thread is available in two colors on 4 oz. or 8 oz. cones and the thread size is comparable to a V-92 thread.
+Sailrite thread is softer than other lifetime threads, which makes it easier to sew properly.
+We highly recommend this thread for use in oscillating hook sewing machines like the Sailrite Ultrafeed®.

-If you’re not sure if your sewing machine has an oscillating or rotary hook, our Rotary vs. Oscillating Hook Sewing Machines blog post outlines how each type of machine works and tells you how to tell which type of machine you have.
+If you’re not sure if your sewing machine has an oscillating or rotary hook, our blog at Sailrite.com (search #300118XHT) outlines how each type of machine works and tells you how to tell which type of machine you have.

 All in all, you cannot make a wrong choice with lifetime threads, but selecting the one that will sew best in your sewing machine will give you an easier sewing experience.